 We want $315,000 > Taxable Income + Conversion = $272,000 + $41,667 = $313,667

-So then what kind of financial benefit does this add over the projected life of the Mitchell's plan?
+So then what kind of increaded financial benefit does this provide over the projected life of the Mitchell's plan?
 Let's assume a 7% annual return with 3% inflation and all other factors remain constant.
 The following 2 graphs detail the overall projections while incorporating a Monte Carlo Simulation:

-Roth IRAs are not subject to Required Minimum Distributions (RMDs), which means less pressure on taking excessive withdrawals from their pre-tax IRA and 401(k) accounts
+Roth IRAs are not subject to Required Minimum Distributions (RMDs), which means there is less pressure on taking excessive withdrawals from their pre-tax IRA and 401(k) accounts

 The Mitchell's still have a long way to go until retirement -- most people would rather be taxed on $40,000 than $120,000 (3X the original value in 30 years)

-Whoever inherits the remaining funds (i.e. beneficiaries) does not have to pay taxes on the lump sum received, but is subject to RMDs
+Whoever inherits the remaining funds (i.e. beneficiaries) does not have to pay taxes on the lump sum received, however, that beneficiary is subject to RMDs

 2) Convert Inherited Brokerage Account to a 529 College Savings Plan